-UConn’s Climate Action Plan (CAP) has led to the implementation of several notable projects and initiatives.
+UConn's Climate Action Plan (CAP) has led to the implementation of several notable projects and initiatives.
 The CAP outlines plans to improve sustainability under the following categories: transportation, energy, and sustainable development.
 In Spring 2012, UConn added an adaptation section to work in conjunction with its mitigation strategies.
 This section is focused on UConn’s research, outreach and service roles, as we seek to provide resources for improving the climate resiliency of communities throughout the state and region.
 The mitigation strategies in UConn’s CAP serve to identify the emissions reduction benefits and cost effectiveness of potential action items.
-The Office of Environmental Policy’s (now Office of Sustainability’s) current emissions targets call for a 20% decrease in emissions by 2020 and 30% by 2025.
+In 2016, UConn's Office of Environmental Policy created the 2020 Vision for Campus Sustainability and Climate Leadership, endorsed by President Susan Herbst, which provides suggestions for reaching the goals outlined in the CAP.
+Current emissions targets as included in the 2020 Vision call for a 20% decrease in emissions by 2020 and 30% by 2025.
 UConn’s overall progression includes:

 - Class III Renewable Energy Credits (RECs) generated by UConn’s Co-Generation Facility, sold to finance energy efficiency projects across campus